All Episodes

 We know they just tell everybody to stop saying it.

-They want the tax cuts reversed, they want their crumbs back.
+They want the tax cuts reversed.

-They want to eliminate ice, open borders, keep Obamacare, stop investigations.
+They want to eliminate ICE, open borders, keep Obamacare, stop investigations.

-Um, but in midterm elections, historically, the party in the White House in power usually loses seats.
+But in midterm elections, historically, the party in the White House in power usually loses seats.

-There's usually about a fifteen seat loss.
+There's usually about a 15-seat loss.

 Well, my endorsements seem to have a lot of weight.

-If you look at Georgia, the governor of Georgia, he was down five to ten points, and he won 70 30.
+If you look at Georgia, the governor of Georgia, he was down five to ten points and he won 70-30.

 So he won by 40 points.

-And what I told my people just now, I said to uh General Kelly, I said to a whole group of people, we have to get uh our group together, give me the top twenty-five Congress people that are, you know, could go either way, and I want to go out and campaign for those people, likewise with the Senate, because we're gonna fix everything once we have the votes.
+And what I told my people just now, I said to General Kelly, I said to a whole group of people, we have to get our group together.

-Uh it's 5149, but it's not really because you lose a couple and people are sick, people are ill, people can't come to vote.
+You know, we really don't have, when they say a majority, it's 51.49, but it's not really because you lose a couple and people are sick, people are ill, people can't come to vote.

-So I think we can actually, because of a couple of things that are happening.
+So I think we can actually, because of a couple of things that are happening, very special things are happening for our country.

 The economy may be the strongest it's ever been in the history of our country.